 Kitsap Foster Care Association strives to support and inspire foster, kinship and adoptive caregivers through educational opportunities, enrichment activities and by advocating for foster children in our community.
 Monthly support groups allow families a chance to learn and grow together, ensuring safe and stable placements for the vulnerable kids in our community.
 Other benefits offered include backpacks full of school supplies, holiday gifts, and participation in Seattle Mariners “We Are Family” day.
 Our board is comprised solely of volunteers who are also foster parents.

-Kitsap Regional Library Foundation supports the Library’s mission to inspire our community to dream more, learn more, do more and be more.
-We raise money from individuals, foundations, businesses and community organizations to ensure continued support for essential library programs and services not covered by public funds, including Summer Learning, One Book One Community, and Third Graders to the Library.
+Kitsap Regional Library Foundation supports the Library’s mission to inspire children, teens and adults alike to dream more, learn more, do more and be more.
+We partner with the community to support programs and services not covered by public funds, including Summer Learning, One Book One Community, and Third Graders to the Library.
+Kitsap Regional Library serves the community as a center for lifelong learning and a steward of access to stories, information and knowledge.
 We are the Library because of public finding; we are the Library you want because of donors like you.

 The League of Women Voters is a non-partisan political organization that encourages informed and active participation of citizens in government.
 LWVEF distributes voter registration materials, our yearly update of They Represent You and conducts candidate and ballot issue forums.

-The Marge Williams Center provides affordable administrative offices and meeting space to non-profit organizations serving our Bainbridge Island community.
-Our red house on Winslow Way has been nurturing nonprofits since 2001 and is currently home to Arts & Humanities Bainbridge, Bainbridge Chinese Culture & Arts, Bainbridge Island Parks Foundation, Bainbridge Rowing, Friends of the Farms, Bainbridge Youth Soccer, Smile Partners, Sustainable Bainbridge, and One Call For All.
+Marge Williams Center provides affordable administrative offices and meeting space to nonprofit organizations serving our Bainbridge Island community.
+Our red house on Winslow Way has been nurturing nonprofits since 2001 and is currently home to Arts & Humanities Bainbridge, Bainbridge Chinese Culture & Arts, Bainbridge Island Parks Foundation, Bainbridge Island Rowing, BI Football Club (Youth Soccer), Island Neighbors/BI Village, PAWS of Bainbridge & NK, Sustainable Bainbridge, One Call For All and YWCA of Kitsap County.
+We also provide meeting space and mailbox services to other nonprofits.
 Donations help fund the cost of utilities, building maintenance and capital improvements.

 Mom’s Morning Retreat is a trusted place for mothers of all-age children and all backgrounds to connect and replenish.
 Moms explore mindfulness and personal growth in a supportive community.
 Meetings are held at Grace Church during the school year, and childcare is provided.

-Founded in 2003, Raising Resilience supports the Bainbridge Island community with parenting education, resources, and connections to help families thrive.
-We bring parents together at speaker events, small group classes, and other programs where they can learn both from experts and each other.
+Founded by volunteers in 2003, Raising Resilience supports the Bainbridge Island community with parenting education, resources, and connections to help families thrive.
+We bring parents together at speaker events, small-group classes, and other programs where they can learn both from experts and each other.
 Our vision is an empowered, vibrant community where all youth and families flourish.